-Exploration and evaluation expenditures are recognized in the consolidated statement of comprehensive loss as mineral project expenditures pending determination of technical feasibility and commercial viability.
+Exploration and evaluation expenditures are recognized in the consolidated statement of comprehensive loss as mineral project expenditures.
+Following the filing of the NI 43-101 technical report, exploration and evaluation expenditures will be capitalised in accordance with IFRS going forward.